Active Investor & Analyst

 Month Cash Positions Total NAV Net CF Portfolio QQQ Active

 Mark-to-market NAV = cash + end-of-month position values + open option value.
 QQQ normalised to $32,116 opening NAV.
-Start NAV $32,116 · End NAV $83,978 · Net deposits +$26,655.
+Start NAV $32,116 · Current NAV $100,511 · Net deposits +$26,655.
 TWR isolates returns from cash flows.
 Sharpe and Sortino ×√12, rf = 4.3% p.a.
-All QQQ closes verified.
+All QQQ closes verified. * Apr 2026 is a partial month marked to Apr 15, 2026.

 04